-Let your little one experience being a construction worker for a day at Diggersite, where they’ll don safety helmets and vests and operate a mini digger, alongside other small scale construction machinery.
-Not only will they be having fun, they’ll also be improving hand-eye coordination and motor skills!
+Let your little one experience being a builder for a day at the construction-themed Diggersite, where they’ll don safety helmets and vests and operate a mini digger, alongside other small-scale construction machinery.
+Not only will they be having fun, they’ll also be improving hand-eye coordination and motor skills.

 Image credit: @linggermaine

-Forest Adventure has 3 different high element obstacle courses for allo ages, with the Kids Course with 22 crossings and 2 zip lines catering to children as young as 5.
+Forest Adventure has 3 different high-element obstacle courses for all ages, with the Kids Course with 22 crossings and 2 zip lines* catering to children aged 5 to 9.
 There will be instructors and safety precautions to make sure that your entire experience is danger-free.

 Image credit: @cafemelbasingapore

 Some days are just too hot for us to go outdoors, so it’s great when we can retreat into the cool comfort of indoor playgrounds, conveniently located within malls.
-Try out Pirate Land, Singapore’s first indoor pirate playground, fully equipped with a ball pool, sand pool and wheel-operated tank games.
-There’s even a game where your kiddo can throw small balls at a touch screen to pop virtual balloons.
+Try out the pastel-coloured Smigy Playground PLQ, which is the largest indoor playground in the east, complete with a driving circuit, castles and a ball pit with a digital game screen.

 Image credit: @rezalzapata

-The Jurong Frog Farm, with over 10,000 American Bullfrogs, is where you and your kids can learn about the life cycle of these amphibians, hand-feed them, and even listen to their all-male frog choir.
-If you’re a frog porridge-lover, don’t miss the Frogolicious Tour that will let you learn about how the dish is prepared and try frog meat.
+The Jurong Frog Farm is where you and your kids can learn about the life cycle of these amphibians, hand-feed them, and even listen to their all-male frog choir.
+Kids can pick up a Frog Quest Explorer Kit ($18) to go on a little adventure completing tasks around the farm.

 Address: 56 Lim Chu Kang Lane 6, Singapore 719164